doktor500/coin-change-kata/README.md

 ### Setup the project in eclipse with gradle

-Import the project as a Gradle project in eclipse
+Import the project as a Gradle or Maven project on IntelliJ/Eclipse

-Set as gradle user home directory the directory in where the project has been cloned

 ![Configuration](https://github.com/doktor500/coin-change-kata/blob/master/config.png)